defunkt/coffee-mode/README.md

 ![Screenshot](http://img.skitch.com/20100308-fcr622c95ibey4m474d5m1m1qt.png)

+## Requirement

+- Emacs 24.1 or higher

 ## Installation

 Install from the [GNU Emacs Lisp Package Archive][elpa] or [MELPA][melpa].

+## Whitespace

-coffee-mode used to offer automatic deletion of trailing whitespace.
+`coffee-mode` used to offer automatic deletion of trailing whitespace.
-This is now left to whitespace-mode.
+This is now left to `whitespace-mode`.
 See its documentation for full details, but as a hint, configure:

 ```lisp